aurelienpierreeng/ansel-doc/content/getting-started/import.md

 {{< note >}}
 Buying a 20 $ memory card reader will save you a lot of headaches and give you much faster I/O. Connection issues with USB cameras are out of the scope of Ansel and will not be debugged.
 {{< /note >}}

+## What next ?

+Photos are imported into _filmrolls_, which are the primary collection type in Ansel.
+Filmrolls are related to filesystem folders, but they are not equivalent :

+- a filmroll contains images from a single folder ; the folder's name is the identifier (unique name) of the filmroll,
+- a filmroll does not necessarily contain __all__ images from its sibling folder, for example JPEG files from the folder may have been discarded from the filmroll,
+- filmrolls are not recursive or hierarchical, but it is possible to list all filmrolls attached to the sub-folders of an high-level folder,
+- if 2 sets of images are imported, at different times, from the same folder, they will be added to the same filmroll,
+- filmrolls will not be automatically updated when new images are added to the filesystem folders.

+In other words, filmrolls are _views_ of filesystem folders that exist only in Ansel's database, and containing only images that Ansel is aware of (because they were imported).

+When the import completes, the import window will close and the lighttable view will be updated to the last filmroll created during import.